SuNeRF-CME: Physics-Informed Neural Radiance Fields for Tomographic Reconstruction of Coronal Mass Ejections: Introduction

 Various methods aim to estimate CME characteristics through manual fitting \citep{Thernisien2011ApJSgcs, temmer2009projection}, usage of polarized observations \citep{deKonig2009cme_localization, deKonig2011polarimetric_localization, susino2016cme_parameters, deForest2017chirality} or by applying stereoscopic assumptions \citep{Aschwanden2011stereoscopy}.
 The Graduated Cylindrical Shell (GCS) reconstruction method is a widely applied and practical approach where the shape of the CME is approximated as a cone and the white-light observations are used to find the best matching orientation of the 3D cone.
 This allows for the estimation of the CME orientation and propagation direction directly from the imaging data \citep{Thernisien2006gcs, Thernisien2011ApJSgcs}.
-Primary shortcomings of this approach are the limited applicability for more complex CME shapes (e.g., deformed front), and the interpretation of the observations can introduce systematic deviations.
+While the GCS approach has proven effective for many events, it has inherent limitations when applied to more complex CME shapes (e.g., deformed front), and the interpretation of the observations can introduce systematic deviations.
 Specifically, the line-of-sight integrated scattered light is treated as a proxy for the actual plasma distribution, which limits applicability and introduces deviations from the ground-truth distribution.
-Improvements can be achieved by using observations from multiple viewpoints and jointly fitting the 3D model from two perspectives. \cite{2023AdSpR..72.5243V} showed that even for an idealized test set, the average GCS fitting error for two viewpoints with a 60$^\circ$ separation angle is in the range of 7.8$^\circ$ in latitude and 6.8$^\circ$ in longitude.
+Improvements can be achieved by using observations from multiple viewpoints and jointly fitting the 3D model from two perspectives. \cite{2023AdSpR..72.5243V} showed that for an idealized test set, the average GCS fitting error for two viewpoints with a 60$^\circ$ separation angle is in the range of 7.8$^\circ$ in latitude and 6.8$^\circ$ in longitude.
 Similarly stereoscopic and triangulation methods aim to directly reconstruct the CME front using observations from multiple viewpoints \citep{Aschwanden2011stereoscopy}.
 However, for Thomson scattered light, there is a significant dependence on the geometry which needs to be accounted for \citep{Vourlidas2006proper_treatment}.
 A more consistent approach is the use of observations of polarized and total brightness, where the brightness ratio can be used to determine the center of mass along the line of sight in a physically consistent way \citep{Colaninno2009mass_determination, deKonig2011polarimetric_localization}.
 While this approach can provide good estimates for dense plasma regions, in practice CMEs are extended 3D structures and the background solar wind plays a significant role \citep{howard2015cme_detectability}.
-Furthermore, even after accounting for all underlying physical processes, ghost-trajectories can lead to ambiguous results \citep{deforest2013ghost}.
-Therefore, CME parameter estimates are typically associated with large uncertainties, and interactions in interplanetary space are still incompletely characterized.